 The first thing to do is search on our database to find a property that meets your needs – new properties are added daily so keep checking back if you don’t find what you’re looking for right away.
 You will then need to view the property, either make an appointment with the Sales Advisor or pop along to the show home.

 STEP 2 – Reserve your property /Apply online

 Once you have chosen your Help to Buy home, the Sales Advisor will guide you through signing the reservation agreement.
-You will need to pay a reservation fee at this point so please bear this in mind (fees will vary).
+You will need to pay a reservation fee at this point so please bear this in mind (the reservation fee for a Help to Buy home should not be more than £500).
 You will also need to fill out the Property Information Form which can be done with your house builder or online here.

 Once you have chosen your Shared Ownership home you can fill out our online application form.

 Dependent on the scheme, you may need to provide the following documents to the Developer or your IFA:

 - 3 months wage slips or your most recent P60